BhagyaLakshmi-dev/bank-x-app/README.md

 ## Description:
 - Developed a REST API to create bank account and perform all banking operations
-- Integrated data and performed CRUD operations using Spring Data JPA; stored data in embedded Apache Derby Database.
+- Integrated data and performed CRUD operations using Spring Data JPA; stored data in local Database.

 ## Instructions:
 - You can use URI's to construct API requests using an app like Postman.